i1s-abhishek/Task-Calender/README.md

 # Custom Calendar Application
 ![Task Custom Calendar](https://github.com/i1s-abhishek/Task-Custom-Calender/blob/main/Task-calendar-app.png)

-This is a simple calendar application with task management functionality.
+This is a simple Custom calendar application with task management functionality.
 Users can select a year and month to view a calendar, add tasks to specific dates, and manage tasks.

 ## Features

 - Select Year and Month from Calender